regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 **Encapsulation**, is the ability to hide your HTTP query in several layers of HTTP smuggling issues.
-Usually the first layers are applying some strict rules on the HTTP headers or location, but if you find a trasmitter issue in the layer you can carry in the request Body another type of smuggling issue (one that would be detected if used directly on this layer).
-The encapsulation is available because usually the Proxy will not filter the request body (and against a filter trying to decode the request body you would use several layers of content-Transfer encoding).
+Usually the first layers are applying some strict rules on the HTTP headers or location, but if you find a transmitter issue in the layer you can carry in the request Body another type of smuggling issue (one that would be detected if used directly on this layer).
+The encapsulation is available because usually the Proxy will not filter the request body (and against a filter trying to decode the request body you would use several layers of Content-Transfer encoding).

 In this example Middleware1 is a transmitter to a first type of smuggling noted "()" but would prevent any smuggling of a second type "{}".
- We could say for example that the "()" smuggling issue is using a chunked encoding issue and that the "{}" one is based on double Content-Length headers injection.
+ We could say for example that the "()" smuggling issue is using a chunked encoding issue and that the "{}" one is based on doubling Content-Length headers.
-Middleware2 has is a transmitter of the second type "{}" of smuggling (double `Content-Length` headers ignored).
+Middleware2 is a transmitter of the second type "{}" of smuggling (double `Content-Length` headers).
 The End server is very sensible to the "{}" issue and is splitting the query.

 Goal of the attack is cache poisonning in Middleware2 with a `W` query response